-Gone are the days of individuals travelling abroad every few years (I know, some people never leave the country).
+Gone are the days of individuals travelling abroad every few years (I know, some people never leave their country).

 The wanderlust is real.
 People want to travel often – within the same year – to exotic archipelagos, foodie cities, and glacier regions.

-But the cost of travel isn’t always low, especially when it comes to flights.
+But the cost of travel isn’t always cheap, especially when it comes to flights.
 I’ll give you my tips on how to find cheap international flights.

 - Be flexible with your travel dates.
 I know, it’s not easy to do when you have children or a full-time job with limited vacation.
 But if they can manage, so can you.